How is breast cancer diagnosed?

 Ductal carcinoma in situ (DCIS)

 DCIS is also graded, but the grade is based only on how abnormal the cancer cells appear (nuclear grade).
-The presence of necrosis (areas of dead or degenerating cancer cells) is also noted.
-The term comedocarcinoma is often used to describe DCIS with prominent necrosis.
+The presence of necrosis (areas of dead or dying cancer cells) is also noted.
+The term comedocarcinoma is often used to describe DCIS with necrosis.
+If a breast duct is filled with a plug of dead and dying cells, the term comedonecrosis may be used.
+The terms comedocarcinoma and comdeonecrosis are linked to a higher grade of DCIS.

 Other important factors that can affect the prognosis for a woman with DCIS, include the surgical margin (how close the cancer is to the edge of the specimen) and the size (amount of breast tissue affected by DCIS).
 In situ cancers that are large, have a high nuclear grade, or necrosis are more likely to contain an area of invasive cancer and are also more likely to come back after treatment.
 If cancer cells are at or near the edge of the sample it also raises the risk of DCIS coming back later.